swatterrpe50868/swatterrpe/README.md

-The introduction of the first motorways, or limited-access highways, in Europe in the 1920s and 1930s paved the way for the modern highway system, prioritizing speed, safety, and efficiency for long-distance travel.
+The spread of telegraph lines alongside roads in the 19th century facilitated communication and commerce by enabling rapid transmission of messages and information across long distances.